Viichuuu/POOAirport/README.md

  During the development of this project we faced a lot of problems

  - Our group was made 10 days before the deadline and we didnt know each other
- - One of the mates didnt do anything beacause of family problems
+ - One of the mates didnt do anything because of family problems
  - There was lack of communication
  - Using github by some mates was difficult at first
  - No one did their assignments on time.
 They said they would have some class done by some exact time and they didnt have them